sammersheikh/sf-ai-parser/README.md

 # Address Parser Chrome Extension

-This extension parses address data from the clipboard and formats it with structured fields using a local LLM powered by LM Studio.
+This extension copies Shippng address from Salesforce Sales order and parses address data from the clipboard and formats it with structured fields using a local LLM powered by LM Studio.

 ## Features